-BACHELOR OF SCIENCE IN ADMINISTRATION
+BACHELOR OF SCIENCE IN ADMINISTRATION (B.S.)

-The Bachelor of Science in Administration degree is designed to provide students with the administrative and leadership competencies needed by organizations whether private, public, or non-profit in order to achieve their missions and achieve their goals.
+The Bachelor of Science in Administration degree is designed to provide students with the administrative and leadership competencies needed by all organizations, private, public, or non-profit, in order to fulfill their missions and achieve their goals.
 Course offerings focus on contemporary organizational theory and practice, with emphasis on workplace applications.

-The program of study, while addressing a broad range of organizational principles and practices, also allows for individualized emphasis with specializations in Health Services Administration, Human Resource Administration, Legal Studies or Organizational Leadership.
+The program of study, while addressing a broad range of organizational principles and practices, also allows for individualized emphasis in different areas.
+Students can select from specialization in Health Services Administration, Human Resource Administration, Legal Studies, Organizational Leadership, Personal Financial Planning or Public Administration.
+Minors are also available in Information Technology, Network and Systems Engineering and Software Engineering.

-The objectives of the BS in Administration degree are:
+The purposes of the BS in Administration degree are to:

-- To provide students with a comprehensive foundation in administrative theory and practice relevant to all organizations, whether private, public, or non-profit - To meet the needs of adult learners by developing the administrative knowledge, skills and abilities that are associated with success In today's organizations - To meet the needs of employers by preparing adult learners to meet the challenging, complex and continually evolving environment of modern organizational workplaces - To deliver the program in a format that allows for flexibility while maintaining academic integrity.
+- provide students with a comprehensive foundation in administrative theory and practice relevant to all organizations, whether private, public, or non-profit - meet the needs of adult learners by developing the administrative knowledge, skills and abilities that are associated with success in today's organizations - meet the needs of employers by preparing adult learners to meet the challenging, complex and continually evolving environment of modern organizational workplaces - instill in adult learners a desire for lifelong learning and to validate previous learning through experiential portfolio credit - deliver the program in a format that allows for flexibility while maintaining academic integrity

-Students who successfully complete the degree program will be able to:
+Program Outcomes: students who successfully complete the degree program will be able to:

-- Understand and apply the contemporary administrative theories and practices as they relate to public, non-profit and private organizations. - Effectively employ critical thinking methodology for analyzing and resolving organizational issues - Demonstrate the communication skills required in today's diverse, team-oriented workplaces - Integrate the leadership and interpersonal competencies that are essential for effective administration - Synthesize the knowledge, skills and abilities that are associated with workplace success and to meet the organizational challenges of modern organizations
+- understand and apply the contemporary administrative theories and practices as they relate to public, non-profit and private organizations. - effectively employ critical thinking methodology for analyzing and resolving organizational issues - demonstrate the communication skills required in today's diverse, team-oriented workplaces - integrate the leadership and interpersonal competencies that are essential for effective administration - synthesize the knowledge, skills and abilities that are associated with workplace success and to meet the organizational challenges of modern organizations

-In completing the requirements for the Bachelor of Science in Administration, students select either a major of 45 credits and a specialization, a minor or a major of 30 credits of core coursework and the Experiential Learning Portfolio option.
+In completing the requirements for the Bachelor of Science in Administration, students will select either a major of 45-54 credits consisting of core coursework and an area of specialization; 51 credits consisting of a major of 30 credits and a minor of 21 credits; or a major of 30 credits of core coursework and the Experiential Learning Portfolio option.
 In addition, MAT 154 and IT 200 are recommended for those who plan to pursue a graduate degree.
 Grades of C or higher must be earned in all coursework in the core and area of specialization.